E-Teach Forum

 • RE: Peer Evaluation Thread - active June 18 - June 30

-Today I voted for @Shumaila (there're multiple accounts under this name so I'm not sure which one to tag) for her flipped classroom on continents of the world.
+Today I voted for Shumaila (there're multiple accounts under this name so I'm not sure which one to tag) for her The Quirky and Creative Way for Teaching Continents of the World flipped classroom on continents of the world.
 I feel she's among the few that demonstrates an actual working flipped classroom, rather than throwing the full recorded lesson to students online.
 From my experience, that rarely works as intended because if students already struggle with your carefully explaining it in class, the same thing in video form is not going to magically solve all their issues.
 Shumaila has the easy, familiar part for students to review first: the existence of the 7 continents and some basic info.
 Then in class, she reviewed that then had a harder task of placing the continents on a map, then answering some written questions, which build on learned materials.
 One note is that I saw that they view the video in class, which still cuts into class time just like unflipped classrooms, so for students to truly self-review maybe they can view it at school before the first period?
-Or the teacher can print out the map / video content first, because I know there's a technology issue that not all students have smartphones at home.
+Or the teacher can print out the map / video content for view at home before class, because I know there's a technology issue that not all students have smartphones at home.

 posted in 3.0 Teaching in the 21st Century Competition